KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 A gradient boosting machine, much like a random forest, is a machine-learning technique based on ensembling weak prediction models, generally decision trees.
 It uses gradient boosting, a way to improve any machine-learning model by iteratively training new models that specialize in addressing the weak points of the previous models.

+#### 1.2.5 Back to neural networks

+- Since 2012, deep convolutional neural networks (convnets) have become the go-to algorithm for all computer vision tasks;

+- Deep learning has also found applications in many other types of problems, such as natural-language processing.

+#### 1.2.6 What makes deep learning different

+The primary reason deep learning took off so quickly is that it offered better performance on many problems.

+Deep learning also makes problem-solving much easier, because it completely automates what used to be the most crucial step in a machine-learning workflow: feature engineering

+there are fast-diminishing returns to successive applications of shallow-learning methods, because the optimal first representation layer in a threelayer model isn’t the optimal first layer in a one-layer or two-layer model.

+What is transformative about deep learning is that it allows a model to learn all layers of representation jointly, at the same time, rather than in succession

+These are the two essential characteristics of how deep learning learns from data: the incremental, layer-by-layer way in which increasingly complex representations are developed, and the fact that these intermediate incremental representations are learned jointly

+#### 1.2.7 The modern machine-learning landscape

+A great way to get a sense of the current landscape of machine-learning algorithms and tools is to look at machine-learning competitions on Kaggle.

+In 2016 and 2017, Kaggle was dominated by two approaches: gradient boosting machines and deep learning

+#### 1.3 Why deep learning?
+Why now?

+ In general, three technical forces are driving advances in machine learning:
+ Hardware
+ Datasets and benchmarks
+ Algorithmic advances

+#### 1.3.1 Hardware

+Between 1990 and 2010, off-the-shelf CPUs became faster by a factor of approximately 5,000.

+Throughout the 2000s, companies like NVIDIA and AMD have been investing billions of dollars in developing fast, massively parallel chips (graphical processing units [GPUs]) to power the graphics of increasingly photorealistic video games— cheap, single-purpose supercomputers designed to render complex 3D scenes on your screen in real time.
+This investment came to benefit the scientific community when, in 2007, NVIDIA launched CUDA (https://developer.nvidia.com/about-cuda), a programming interface for its line of GPUs.

+the deep-learning industry is starting to go beyond GPUs and is investing in increasingly specialized, efficient chips for deep learning.

+#### 1.3.2 Data